DeividasBakanas/react-responsive-carousel-issues/issue-154/README.md

 Method [`onSwipeEnd`](https://github.com/leandrowd/react-responsive-carousel/blob/master/src/components/Carousel.js#L287) is called before metods [`increment`](https://github.com/leandrowd/react-responsive-carousel/blob/master/src/components/Carousel.js#L355) or [`decrement`](https://github.com/leandrowd/react-responsive-carousel/blob/master/src/components/Carousel.js#L351) so:
 1. Item is swiped by user to a certain position.
-2. Item is swiped to it's initial position.
+2. `onSwipeEnd` is called and `resetPosition` swipes item to it's initial position.
-3. Item is swiped to next position (`increment` or `decrement` is called).
+3. `increment` / `decrement` is called and it swipes item to next position.

-This causes unexpected items flick.
-Which is very noticable in touch devices.
+This sequence causes unexpected items flick which is very noticeable in touch devices and not that noticeable with emulated touch.